AeronGabriel/My-Portfolio/README.md

 Will make it responsive soon, this build is still work in progress.

-I hop you do like visiting my portfolio and like it overall!
+I hope you do like visiting my portfolio and like it overall!